nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Q:** (MacOS/Linux) What will happen if I create a new module when I have an existing folder with the same module code in the `data` directory?
 **A:** Only the files within the **uppercase** folder (i.e. `CS2113T`) will be deleted.
 If there are folders with mixed or lowercase (i.e. `cS2113t` or `cs2113t`), the **content within will be ignored** (for loading, saving and deleting).

+**Q:** Why is my module folder in the `data` folder not deleted?
+**A:** There can be 2 reason.
+Firstly, there are files inside the folder that are locked by the operating system.
+This means there might be other applications using the file, which is preventing TermiNUS from deleting the folder cleanly.
+Usually restarting the computer and deleting it will solve the issue.
+Secondly, if you are running macOS or Linux, we do not delete folders that are **not uppercase** (e.g. `CS2113T` will be deleted but `CS2113t` will not be).

 ___

 ## Workspace Command Summary